 This week I saw something on the web that—almost—made me want to pass it along.
 It was one of those inspirational quotes, the “feel good” sort that show up as posters on bulletin boards and open-office landscape partitions.
-The thrust of it was upbeat: limiting the negativity in our lives, surrounding ourselves with love and support, avoiding the drama queens (and kings) because life is short and the dessert course can’t come any too soon.
+The thrust of it was upbeat: limiting the negativity in our lives, surrounding ourselves with love and support, avoiding the drama queens (and kings) because life is short and the dessert course and coffee can’t come any too soon.

 If it could only be that tidy.

 I’m writing this with the TV as background.
 It’s five days before the election and every channel is crabbed with campaign spots that defy logic and challenge credulity.
 My eyes and ears are assaulted by infomercials that make shouting “Fire!” in a crowded theater tantamount to clearing your throat.
 In years past, I have withdrawn from the world, posturing as the inoffensive eccentric academic.
-My public pronouncements have been limited to the obscure, the obtuse and the quaint; I have lived on life’s periphery—and barely there.
+My public pronouncements have been limited to the obscure, the obtuse, the quaint; I have lived on life’s periphery—and barely there.
 With time running out, however, there is still enough to change my course.

-Yes, I enjoy the company of a handfull (meaning ten or fewer) friends.
+Yes, I enjoy the company of a handful (meaning ten or fewer) friends.
 Facebook implies otherwise, but you and I know better.
 I had an exchange yesterday afternoon with someone who is closer to friend than acquaintance—I thought; a conversation about our candidates for the presidency.
 And I was shocked at the narrowness of his vision, his centeredness on self, a bottom line drawn just above the total of his tax liabilities.
 Arguments on nation-building, on social welfare, on “them” and “us” in addition to “me” were lost on him.
 Or, perhaps, more correctly, they delineated the gap between our views of the world.
 He, no doubt, did not appreciate what must have seemed my confrontational negativity.
 Though I will say this: if there is a barrier between us, it is one he has built.
 It is, I hope, still possible to disagree without being disagreeable.